 What is ZipConvertAce?

-ZipConvertAce is advertised as an archive manager - a program that compresses and extracts/zips and unzips files.
-However, its developers distribute it using questionable methods.
+ZipConvertAce is advertised as an archive manager, a program that compresses and extracts/zips and unzips files.
+In fact, its developers distribute it using dubious methods.
 Therefore, ZipConvertAce is categorized as a potentially unwanted application (PUA).
-Also, it is known that the installer for ZipConvertAce is used to promote a browser hijacker (also a PUA).
+Note also that the installer for ZipConvertAce is used to promote a browser hijacker (also a PUA).

 |Name||ZipConvertAce potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|

 |Detection Names||AVG (FileRepMetagen [Adw]), BitDefender (Application.Agent.JHM), ESET-NOD32 (A Variant Of MSIL/S2NMedia.A Potentially Unwanted), Microsoft (Misleading:Win32/Lodi), Full List Of Detections (VirusTotal).|

 |Symptoms||A program that you do not recall installing suddenly appeared on your computer.
 A new application is performing computer scans and displays warning messages about 'found issues'.
 Asks for payment to eliminate the supposedly found errors.|

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|